Home Car Shopping Best Ford Explorer Years to Buy Used

 Used Ford Explorer Quick Facts

-With all the buzz surrounding the current Ford Bronco, it seems almost incredulous that Ford engineered the first Explorer on the skeleton of the Bronco II before kicking it to the curb a year or two later.
+With all the buzz surrounding the current Ford Bronco, it almost seems almost incredulous that Ford engineered the first Explorer on the skeleton of the Bronco II before kicking it to the curb a year or two later.
 However, Ford certainly didn’t lose sleep over it.
-Released for the 1991 model year, the upstart Explorer opened the eyes of the masses and was instrumental in creating the SUV frenzy that would descend upon us all.
-Unlike the Bronco, though, from its inception, the Explorer assumed the role of family hauler but a more macho approach to filling the core task of the station wagons and minivans of the day.
+Released for the 1991 model year, the upstart Ford Explorer opened the eyes of the masses and was instrumental in creating the SUV frenzy that would descend upon us all.
+Unlike the Bronco, though, from its inception, the Explorer assumed the role of family hauler but with a more macho approach to filling the core task of the station wagons and minivans of the day.

 Roughly 35 years and six generations later, the Explorer remains a serious contender in the midsize SUV competition.
 The bottom line is, with so many used Explorer SUVs on the road, pinpointing which is best for you is a huge task.
 Well, we’re here to help by arming you with some used Explorer know-how.